websh-org/web-shell/docs/app-api.md

 On connection (immediately after the app is loaded), the app sends  to the shell its manifest, which consists of various meta data about the app and the description of its capabilities according to this API.

-After connection, the app receives commands from the shell
+After connection, the app receives commands from the shell, which it executes and returns the resuls, or throws an error.

 ## Manifest
 ````js